262 Best Sights in Alberta, Canada

 Banff Gondola

 Views during the steep eight-minute ride to and from the 7,500-foot summit of Sulphur Mountain are spectacular in the enclosed four-person gondolas.
 From the upper terminal, you can hike the short distance to the mountain's true summit on the South East Ridge Trail, perhaps catching sight of grazing bighorn sheep.
-You can also visit the gift shop, enjoy a quick bite at the cafe, or indulge in a gourmet lunch or dinner at the Sky Bistro.
+You can also visit the gift shop, enjoy a quick bite at the café, or indulge in a gourmet lunch or dinner at the Sky Bistro.
 Be sure to walk the easy 1-km (0.6-mile) boardwalk to the Sulphur Mountain Weather Observatory on Sanson's Peak for excellent views and to break away from the crowds.
 The gondola is south of the center of Banff; you can catch a Roam public transit bus to get here.
 Riding the gondola is a very popular activity—go early or late to avoid crowds.

 Banff Park Museum National Historic Site

-A remarkable 1903 building made chiefly of Douglas-fir log houses one of western Canada’s oldest natural history museums.
+A remarkable 1903 building made chiefly of Douglas-fir logs houses one of western Canada’s oldest natural history museums.
 From bees to bears, the collection, whose origins date to Chicago's fabled World's Columbian Exposition of 1893, encompasses more than 5,000 historical botanical and zoological specimens, many of them quite striking.
 In addition to providing the opportunity to get up close and personal with some of Banff's largest mammals—a grizzly bear, bison, mountain goats, and bighorn sheep among them—this unique museum offers a window into past generations' priorities regarding the natural world.

 Recommended Fodor's Video